snd/fragments-user/README.md

 ### configuration environment variables

-make sure that at least the following environment variables are set to your own values:
+make sure that the following environment variables are set to your own values:
 ``` bash
 export PORT=8080